fsnotify/fsnotify/CONTRIBUTING.md

 # Contributing

 * Send questions to [golang-dev@googlegroups.com](mailto:golang-dev@googlegroups.com).

+### Issues

 * Request features and report bugs using the [GitHub Issue Tracker](https://github.com/go-fsnotify/fsnotify/issues).
+* Please indicate the platform you are running on.

+### Pull Requests

 A future version of Go will have [fsnotify in the standard library](https://code.google.com/p/go/issues/detail?id=4068), therefore fsnotify carries the same [LICENSE](https://github.com/go-fsnotify/fsnotify/blob/master/LICENSE) as Go.
 Contributors retain their copyright, so we need you to fill out a short form before we can accept your contribution: [Google Individual Contributor License Agreement](https://developers.google.com/open-source/cla/individual).

-### Pull Requests

 To hack on fsnotify: